dupgit/sauvegarde/README.md

       -c, --configuration=FILENAME     Specify an alternative configuration file.
       -b, --blocksize=SIZE             Block SIZE used to compute hashs.
       -a, --adaptative=BOOLEAN         Adapative block size used to compute hashs.
-      -s, --buffersize=SIZE            SIZE of the cache used to send data to serveur.
+      -s, --buffersize=SIZE            SIZE of the cache used to send data to server.
       -r, --dircache=DIRNAME           Directory DIRNAME where to cache files.
       -f, --dbname=FILENAME            Database FILENAME.
-      -i, --ip=IP                      IP address where serveur program is.
+      -i, --ip=IP                      IP address where server program is.
       -p, --port=NUMBER                Port NUMBER on which to listen.

-At a time you may need to restore a file then you'll have to use `restaure` program.
-Configuration file is named `restaure.conf` and command line options are:
+At a time you may need to restore a file then you'll have to use `cdpfglrestore` program.
+Configuration file is named `restore.conf` and command line options are:

     Usage:
-      restaure [OPTION...]
+      cdpfglrestore [OPTION...]

-    This program is restoring files from serveur's server.
+    This program is restoring files from cdpfglserver's server.

     Help Options: